Occupy Toronto: Media

 On October 14, 2011, the tabloid paper, The Toronto Sun published thoughts from columnist Joe Warmington: "If this event is real, and I have to admit I am skeptical but am trying to keep an open mind and let it unfold as it does, there will be legitimate demonstrators pointing out how the middle class is being eroded and how taxes are too high or not high enough and how jobs are hard to come by and other concerns.
 No problem because it's true.
 But if it becomes a Marxist whine-fest or a Black Bloc gang spoiling for a violent fight with the cops, there will not be much tolerance and acceptance from Torontonians who even though they sometimes scold their cops, still respect, appreciate and love them."

 On November 11, The Toronto Star columnist David Olive wrote: "Certainly, this is the hour of our discontent.
 That discontent is income inequality.
 The spectacular disparity between the super-affluent and the rest of us is a leading, if not root, cause of widespread ill health, stunted education opportunity, and intolerably high rates of crime and racial discrimination in our communities."

-Internet users

-One site toponepercentcanada created a fictional counter-protest page for the top 1% to get their voices heard.
-Counter-signs such as End the occupation and I've got 99 problems but being rich aint one - don't hit me!